Cart»

 DOZEN

 Escarpment are exemplary wines from special vineyards within Martinborough.
-The names of the unique vineyard sites and individual Cuvées are also relevant.
+The names of the unique vineyard sites and individual Cuvees are also relevant.
 Legend has it Kupe lead by the stars, voyaged across the ocean to discover Aotearoa.
-Voyager celebrates this journey of discovery, an expression of some of the the oldest vines in the district.
-Voyager was open top fermented in traditional wooden cuvees, hand plunged every eight hours, with a total vat time of nineteen days.
-After pressing it was matured in 30% new French oak barriques for twelve months.
-It was fined using a minimum of egg whites to protect the flavours but aid brightness in the glass, promoting soft mouth feel and texture.
-Alcohol 13.9%
+Escarpment celebrates this journey of discovery, an expression of some of the the oldest vines in the district.
+Fruit is treated to open top ferments in traditional wooden cuvees, hand plunged daily, rack and returned into a high proportion of new French oak barriques for maturation.

 Deep scarlet colour.
-Aromas of good clean oak, dark compotes of cherry and of fig, marjoram and violet, scorched chocolate and the vapours of warm, plummy liqueur.
-An old-vine Pinot Noir from the superlative little McCreanor vineyard, Voyager presents a beautifully soft and ripe, pure expression of fruit within an impeccably crafted new world Pinot Noir.
-Voyager will continue to develop for up to fifteen years and is a wonderful counterpart to the finest cuisine.
+Aromas of ripe red glace fruits and fragrant oak, dark compotes of cherry and of fig, marjoram and violet, scorched chocolate and the vapours of warm, plummy liqueur.
+Very much an old vine Pinot Noir, presenting a beautifully soft and ripe, pure expression of fruit within an impeccably crafted new world style, will continue to evolve handsomely, a wonderful counterpart to the finest cuisine.

 Situated just 5 kilometres east of Martinborough village, Escarpment's 24 hectares of distinctive alluvial gravel, terraced land stretches out along the banks of the Huangarua River